HatchOS/.github/profile/README.md

 # HatchOS
-Is made by the HatchOS Team (litteraly only 2 developers as of now!)
+Is made by the HatchOS Team (5 developers)

 ## HatchOS is a..
 Command line OS,